Pay and benefits

-My employer has accidentally been overpaying my salary and I didn’t realise.
-Can my employer reclaim these sums?
+My employer has accidentally been overpaying my salary without me realising.
+Can this be reclaimed?

-Yes, employers have a statutory right to recover an accidental overpayment of wages, by deducting the overpayment from your future salary, where the overpayment is discovered relatively quickly.
+Yes, employers have a statutory entitlement to recover an accidental overpayment of wages.
+This is usually by deducting the overpayment from your future salary, where the overpayment is discovered relatively quickly.

 However the position is more complex if you have been received overpayments for a long period of time (perhaps some many months or longer).
 If you genuinely believed you were entitled to the payments and you have spent it, you may be able to raise a defence against repayment.
 A lot will depend on the individual facts of each case.

 Does it make any difference to an over payment of wages if I have already left employment?